Come longer days, come light wash denim – as the saying goes. Or, at least it would if there was one.

 It helps that light wash jeans feel a touch younger than dark denim, despite their dadcore connotations.
 Embrace that ’80s high-school movie vibe by adding character – a band tee here, a pair of OG running shoes there.
 Ideally, not both from the actual ’80s.
 Air Force Ones are an almost 40-year-old silhouette, but grab a modern collaboration, and your whole look comes back to the future.

-Light wash jeans work like a magic wand that turns anything ‘smart’ into something weekend-ready.
+Light wash jeans work like a magic wand that turns anything ‘smart’ in o something weekend-ready.
 Beneath pale denim, a pair of chunky Derbies, or even Oxfords, feels far less formal.
 And the contrast between worn-in jeans and shiny leather creates the kind of code-switching tension that’s the hallmark of all the best outfits right now.

 It works above the belt, too.
 An overcoat with chinos is what you wear to meet your in-laws.
 An overcoat with light wash jeans (and, why not, a light wash denim jacket) is what you wear for nights that could end up anywhere.